Nevada County Probate — What Heirs Need to Know

 Nevada County local rules and procedures

-Assignment to Department 6.
-Under Local Rule 8.32, all probate, trust, and estate cases filed in or transferred to the Nevada City Branch are assigned for all purposes to the judge in Department 6.
-This single-judge assignment provides consistency but means scheduling depends on that department's calendar.
+All probate cases assigned to Department 6.
+Under Local Rule 8.32 (effective July 1, 2022), all probate, trust, and estate cases filed in or transferred to the Nevada City Branch are assigned for all purposes to the judge in Department 6.
+This single-judge assignment provides consistency in rulings, but it also means that scheduling depends entirely on one department's calendar.
+Cases may be reassigned as necessary for the orderly conduct of business.

 Papers due three court days before hearing.
-Per Local Rule 8.14, all papers relating to a probate hearing — including the proposed order and any publication affidavits — must be filed or lodged with the clerk at least three court days before the hearing date.
-Missing this deadline can result in a continuance.
+Per Local Rule 8.14, all papers relating to a probate hearing — including the proposed order and any declaration or affidavit of publication — must be filed or lodged with the clerk at least three court days before the hearing date.
+This applies equally to moving and opposing parties.

-Tentative rulings posted online.
-Under Local Rule 8.27, the court posts probate tentative rulings on its website by 2:00 p.m. at least one court day before the hearing.
-Attorneys and parties must review tentative rulings before the hearing, notify opposing parties if they intend to appear, and notify the court clerk by 4:00 p.m. the day before.
+Tentative rulings posted online by 2:00 p.m.
+Under Local Rule 8.27 (amended July 1, 2024), the court posts probate tentative rulings on its website by 2:00 p.m. at least one court day before the hearing.
+Attorneys and parties must review the tentative ruling, notify opposing parties if they intend to appear, and notify the court clerk at (530) 265-1273 by 4:00 p.m. the day before the hearing.
+The court also issues tentative rulings on conservatorships, guardianships, minor's compromises, and contested matters.

-Written objections required.
+Written objections required three days out.
 Local Rule 8.15 requires that all objections to any probate petition be set forth in writing and filed at least three court days before the hearing.
-If no written objection is filed, the court may decide the matter as uncontested.
+If no written objection has been filed, the court in its discretion may either continue the matter or decide it as uncontested — meaning an heir who objects orally at the hearing without a prior written filing risks having the objection disregarded.

-Detailed final distribution requirements.
-Under Local Rule 8.23, petitions for final distribution must include assessor's parcel numbers and legal descriptions for all real property, a full computation of fees and commissions, a schedule of claims, statements on community versus separate property, and confirmation that estate and income taxes have been paid or provided for.
+Comprehensive final distribution requirements.
+Under Local Rule 8.23, petitions for final distribution must include assessor's parcel numbers and legal descriptions for all real property, a computation of fees and commissions, a schedule of claims, a community-vs-separate property statement, confirmation that federal and state estate taxes and income taxes have been paid or provided for, whether surplus cash was kept in interest-bearing accounts, and all capital transactions taken under the Independent Administration of Estates Act with gains or losses noted.

 Nevada County probate timeline